-Teaching is understood to include all Activities associated with the instruction of students.
-Teaching duties extend outside of the classroom and include, but are not limited to: instruction in courses with assigned credit hours and instructional assignments, such as thesis, dissertation, seminar, and special problems supervision; course preparation including syllabus preparation/revision, group or individual office hours, evaluation of student learning objectives, grading, mentoring of students, writing letters of recommendation, and assessment of departmental and state-wide learning objectives
+Teaching is understood to include all activities associated with the instruction of students.
+Teaching duties extend outside of the classroom and can include, but are not limited to: instruction in courses with assigned credit hours and instructional assignments, such as thesis, dissertation, seminar, and special problems supervision; course preparation including syllabus preparation/revision, participation in M.A., M.F.A, or PhD committees, group or individual office hours, evaluation of student learning objectives, grading, mentoring of students, writing letters of recommendation, and assessment of departmental and state-wide learning objectives.